No Country Aspires To Achieve Progress Sans Public Participation: President - UrduPoint

 “About 250 million people of Pakistan with their collective efforts can make a difference; they can transform and rebuild Pakistan by utilizing their potential and intellect,” he observed.

 Under the ‘Sports Diplomacy’ initiative, Serena Hotels hosted the tournament in collaboration with the Margalla Greens Golf Club.
-Chief of Naval Staff Admiral Naveed Ashraf, golfers, diplomats, and a large number of sports buffs attended the event.
+Several golfers, diplomats, and a large number of sports buffs attended the event.

 In his address, President Alvi further underscored the significance of promoting active lifestyles and outdoor pursuits, emphasizing the positive impact on national well-being and the betterment of communities.